Robert H. Hinckley

 Robert H. Hinckley (June 8, 1891 – 1988) was involved in aviation and politics.
-He founded the Hinckley Institute of Politics.
+He founded the Hinckley Institute of Politics at the University of Utah.

-Biography
+Early life and education

 Hinckley was the son of Edwin S. Hinckley and Adeline Henry.
 For some of his earliest years Hinckley lived in Ann Arbor while his father pursued his education at the University of Michigan.

 During most of his youth, Hinckley lived in Provo, Utah, where his father was a professor at Brigham Young University (BYU).
 He graduated from Brigham Young High School, the high school affiliate of BYU, in 1910.
 Hinckley then served a mission for the Church of Jesus Christ of Latter-day Saints in Germany.

 Hinckley first flew in 1913 with Melli Beese in Berlin, Germany, about the time of the end of Hinckley's LDS mission.
 After his mission, Hinckley continued his studies at BYU receiving a bachelor's degree in 1916.
 In June 1915, Hinckley married Abrelia Clarissa Seely.